Boost your libido with aphrodisiac foods

 ✓ WHO ARE WE?

 Natural aphrodisiacs are plant-based substances used to stimulate sexual desire.
-In the 19th century, the dictionary of the French Academy defined aphrodisiacs as “substances capable of exciting the pleasures of love”.
+In the 19th century, the dictionary of the Académie française defined aphrodisiacs as “substances capable of arousing the pleasures of love”.

-These can be plants, fruits, vegetables, or spices, such as ginger, which Madame du Barry is said to have served to all her lovers…
+They can be plants, fruits, vegetables, or spices, such as ginger, for example, which Madame du Barry is said to have served to all her lovers…

-These foods help facilitate erection, often through a vasodilatory effect.
-Vasodilation increases blood flow to the corpora cavernosa, the sponge-like chambers filled with blood within the penis, which create and maintain the erection.
+These foods facilitate erection, often through a vasodilatory effect.
+Vasodilation stimulates the blood supply to the corpora cavernosa, the blood-filled spongy tissues located in the penis, which create and maintain the erection.

-Some foods have been considered sexual stimulants for centuries, even millennia in certain cultures: let’s rediscover these natural aphrodisiacs regarded as the most potent.
+Some foods have been considered sexual stimulants for centuries, even millennia in certain cultures: let’s rediscover these natural aphrodisiacs regarded as the most powerful.

 1. Ginger